-- Identify, use and conserve the best forest genetic resources and planting material to be made available to forest owners and managers so that they can adapt their planted forests to market demands and the challenges of climate change adaptation and mitigation. - Improve the resilience of planted forests to climate change, and in particular to the multiple interacting hazards, so as topreserve their commercial value and minimize risks to investors. - Promote the sustainable management of planted forests, maintaining the associated ecosystem services and targeting the opportunities offered by the bioeconomy so as to maintain their long-term profitability and contribute to regional development and UN sustainable development goals. - Analyse and determine trade-offs on ecosystem services in planted forests to bring facts and figures in public forums.
+- Identity, use and conserve the best forest genetic resources and planting material to be made available to forest owners and managers so that they can adapt their planted forests to market demands and the challenges of climate change adaptation and mitigation. - Improve the resilience of planted forests to climate change, and in particular to the multiple interacting hazards, so as topreserve their commercial value and minimize risks to investors. - Promote the sustainable management of planted forests, maintaining the associated ecosystem services and targeting the opportunities offered by the bioeconomy so as to maintain their long-term profitability and contribute to regional development and UN sustainable development goals. - Analyse and determine trade-offs on ecosystem services in planted forests.